bmac/ember-data-sails-adapter/README.md

 #### SailsRESTAdapter

 The `SailsRESTAdapter` works similarly to the Ember [RESTAdapter](http://emberjs.com/api/data/classes/DS.RESTAdapter.html).
 The main differences are this adapter automatically attempts to use the `JSONSerializer` instead of the `RESTSerializer` because it more closely matches the JSON response from Sails.
 Additionally it will re-format the error messages returned by Sails to match the format that Ember Data expects.
 With the `SailsRESTAdapter` you will not get the live updateing that comes with the  `SailsSocketAdapter`.
-However, because websockets do not support compression using the `SailsRESTAdapter` may be benificial when you are expecting a large response from the Sails api.
+However, because websockets do not support compression using the `SailsRESTAdapter` may be beneficial when you are expecting a large response from the Sails api.

 ```javascript
 App.ApplicationAdapter = DS.SailsRESTAdapter.extend({